 Software Agreement

-This Software License Agreement (Agreement) is entered into as set forth in the main RYVE NY LLC USER LICENSE AGREEMENT (“Agreement”) between Ryve NY, LLC, a New York limited liability companyRyve (“CompanyRyve” or “Licensor”), and User/Driver/Licensee, as defined in the Agreement.
+This Software License Agreement (Agreement) is entered into as set forth in the main RYVE NY LLC USER LICENSE AGREEMENT (“Agreement”) between Ryve NY, LLC, a New York limited liability Ryve (“Ryve” or “Licensor”), and User/Driver/User, as defined in the Agreement.
 These terms and conditions are incorporated into and made a part of the Agreement.

 1. LICENSE GRANTED

-Subject to the terms and conditions of this Agreement and in consideration of Licensee’s obligation to pay monetary fees as outlined in the Agreement, such fees which may be adjusted from time to time by mutual written consent of the parties as per the Agreement, Licensor hereby grants, and Licensee hereby accepts, non-exclusive nontransferable license to use the Software within the United States.
+Subject to the terms and conditions of this Agreement and in consideration of User’s obligation to pay monetary fees as outlined in the Agreement, such fees which may be adjusted from time to time by mutual written consent of the parties as per the Agreement, Licensor hereby grants, and User hereby accepts, non-exclusive nontransferable license to use the Software within the United States.

 The parties agree that Licensor shall own all right, title and interest in and to the Software and all intellectual property rights embodied therein or related thereto including, but not limited to, the source and object codes and any customizations, updates and corrections to the Software.
-Except as expressly provided herein, no intellectual property rights are granted to Licensee by implication, estoppel, or otherwise.
-Licensee will safeguard the Software and its related materials with that degree of normal due care commensurate with reasonable standards of industrial security for the protection of trade secrets and proprietary information so that no unauthorized use is made of them and no disclosure of any part of their contents is made to anyone other than Licensee’s employees, agents or consultants whose duties reasonably require such disclosure, or as necessary in the ordinary course of business.
-Licensee shall make all such persons fully aware of their responsibility to fulfil the obligations of Licensee under this Agreement.
+Except as expressly provided herein, no intellectual property rights are granted to User by implication, estoppel, or otherwise.
+User will safeguard the Software and its related materials with that degree of normal due care commensurate with reasonable standards of industrial security for the protection of trade secrets and proprietary information so that no unauthorized use is made of them and no disclosure of any part of their contents is made to anyone other than User’s employees, agents or consultants whose duties reasonably require such disclosure, or as necessary in the ordinary course of business.
+User shall make all such persons fully aware of their responsibility to fulfil the obligations of User under this Agreement.

 2. SOFTWARE PROVIDED “AS IS”

-Licensor warrants that it has the right to provide the Software to Licensee hereunder.
-Otherwise, Licensor provides the Software to Licensee “as is.”
+Licensor warrants that it has the right to provide the Software to User hereunder.
+Otherwise, Licensor provides the Software to User “as is.”
 Licensor makes no warranties or representations that the Software is free of errors or defects, or that it adequately performs the functions it is intended to perform.
-Licensee shall test the Software to insure its acceptability for Licensee’s purpose prior to putting the Software in productive use.
+User shall test the Software to insure its acceptability for User’s purpose prior to putting the Software in productive use.
 From time-to-time the software may not work.

 Licensor is under no obligation to update or correct defects or errors in the Software.
-If Licensor does provide Licensee with updates or corrections, the terms and conditions of this Agreement shall apply.
+If Licensor does provide User with updates or corrections, the terms and conditions of this Agreement shall apply.

 THE SOFTWARE IS PROVIDED “AS IS” AND LICENSOR MAKES NO OTHER WARRANTIES WITH RESPECT TO THE SOFTWARE, INCLUDING BUT NOT LIMITED TO THOSE OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.